DA-ITN/draft-akhavain-moussa-ai-network/draft-akhavain-moussa-ai-network.md

 First, unlike training, where the moving components are models and training data, and the rendezvous points are computing facilities, in inference, models/agents and queries/tasks are the moving components that require networking, and the rendezvous points are model hosting facilities.

 Second, in inference, the clients are both the task/query owners as well as the model/agent owners.
 Query owners are the inference service users who send their queries into the system and collect the resulting inference.
 On the other hand, model owners are divided into two types.
 The first type consists of model hosts - the model used for inference does not have to be owned by them, but it is hosted on their computing facilities.
-The second type consists of model providers - they develop models and deploy them either at their own facilities or at model hosts.
+The second type consists of model/agent providers - they develop models/agents and deploy them either at their own facilities or at model hosts.
 Model owners are represented in the terminal layer as model deployment facility providers (MDFP) which are distributed across the global network.

 Third,  the network layer provides the following services to the terminal layer using its control and data planes: i) model mobility from model generators to model hosts; ii) query routing towards models deployed on MDFPs; iii) model mobility from one location to the other in case of load balancing situations; iv) model mobility towards re-training and calibration facilities which may be hosted on MVPF units; v) query response and inference result routing towards the query owners or any indicated destination around the globe; and vi) feedback and monitoring information to model and query owners.